andrewjcl/Notes/Python.md

 print(f"The capital city of Australia is {capital_cities['australia']}")   # accessing the value for a key capital_cities['australia'] = 'sydney'               # modifying a value capital_cities['united states'] = 'washington d.c'   # adding a new value
+del capital_cities['australia']                      # removing a value using del statement
 ```

 *Strings*